dewloosh/dewloosh-math/README.md

 # dewloosh.math

-**The package in alpa stage, under development**.
-Expected date of the first stable release is 2022-Q2.
+> **Warning**
+> This package is under active development and in an **alpha stage**.
+Come back later, or star the repo to make sure you don’t miss the first stable release!